 In any given offer round you can receive a maximum of one offer.
 This will be made for the highest course on your preference list for which you meet all selection criteria.

 So, if you meet all selection criteria for your first preference, you will receive an offer for your first preference.
 If you aren’t eligible for your first preference (e.g. your ATAR isn’t high enough or you haven’t completed prerequisites), you’ll receive an offer for the next highest course on your list that you do meet the eligibility criteria for.
-Round 1 is the main offer round and this is when the majority of offers are made.
-Not all universities participate in or have places available for subsequent offer rounds.
+For the first time, VTAC held a December round for Victorian and Queensland Year 12 students (finishing in 2019), however the January round is still considered the main offer round and this is when the majority of offers are made.
+Not all universities participate in or have places available for subsequent offer rounds in February.

 VTAC will email you advising of your offer.
 Offer information will also be available by logging into your VTAC account.
 The institution that you’ve received an offer from will contact you separately with instructions on how to accept your offer and enrol in the course.
 Your offer will also be published in newspapers if you’ve opted in and given VTAC permission to release your offer.